Stop Child Abuse – Trace an Object: History

 Europol launched the Stop Child Abuse – Trace an Object campaign via a dedicated web page on 31 May 2017, at Europol's headquarters in the Hague, Netherlands.
 The impetus for the campaign was an overall rise in child sexual abuse material, including perpetrators' use of the dark web to facilitate their illegal distribution of child sexual abuse material and the recent history of investigators' ability to solve similar crimes because of details such as logos.
 On launch day, the web page showed 20 images for possible identification by the public.
 By 12 June 2017, Europol had received 10,000 contributions (information about an image displayed on the Trace an Object site) from the public.

 Since launching the site in May 2017, Europol has had success in tracing several of the objects and locations depicted.
 In August, it was reported that a hotel room had been traced to the Maldives after a Twitter user identified it.

 Europol uses social media such as Twitter (@Europol) and Facebook to solicit help from the public.

-In March 2021, Australian Centre to Counter Child Exploitation announced that they had released its own Trace an Object campaign.
+In March 2021, the Australian Centre to Counter Child Exploitation announced that it had released its own Trace an Object campaign.